 Generally, adolescence refers to the period of time from the onset of puberty until a young person moves into adulthood.
 During the period-overall, from about age 12 to 19-there is a wide range of developmental stages in cognitive, emotional, and behavioral characteristics.
-It is important to note that in Colorado, age 10 is the age in which a minor may be charged with a sexual offense (C.R.S. § 19-2-104).

 Throughout adolescence, teens in the American culture are typically engaged in a process of forming their own identities independent of their families, influenced to a large degree by their friends and by popular media.
 They are also influenced by internal hormonal activity causing physical and emotional transformation.

 Teens are often torn between maintaining allegiance to their families and experimenting with new and sometimes disapproved behaviors.
 They may alternate between hating their families and desperately wanting familial attention, approval, and affection.
 Many teens display an air of confidence, while simultaneously feeling extremely insecure, worrying about what others think of them, and wondering about the meaning of life.

 It is during this already confusing and emotionally difficult time of life that many young people confront sexual assault or sexual abuse.
 Types of victimization may include: stranger or acquaintance rape, intimate partner sexual violence, commercial sexual exploitation of a minor, incest, childhood sexual abuse, sexual harassment, and other forms of sexual assault, such as molestation and attempted rape.
-Oftentimes, these crimes occur simultaneously or in conjunction with other types of violence or victimization.
 Sexual abuse does not have to include physical contact.
 For example, non-consenting "sexting," exposing a minor to adult sexual activity, or pornographic material is sexual abuse.